genughaben/world-development/README.md

 that have been uploaded to AWS S3 for access.

+## Project Goal

+The project goal is to create a joint data schema for the above selected datasets as well as a pipeline to import the data into it.
+Possible use cases are:
+* Which countries where the hottest over the years?
+* What is the top imported/exported commodity by country and year
+* What is the main commodity imported/exported by trade_usd by the hottest/coldest countries?

+Some results using the finished database can be viewed here: [World Development Use Cases](notebooks/World Development Use Case.ipynb)

 ## Project Scope

 The raw data is downloaded from kaggle and uploaded to S3.